Christian manliness

 Christian manliness is a concept and movement that arose in Victorian Protestant England, characterised by the importance of the male body and physical health, family and romantic love, the notions of morality, theology and the love for nature and, the idea of healthy patriotism, with Jesus Christ as leader and example of truest manhood.
 The concept was first brought up in novels by the British Victorian writers Charles Kingsley and Thomas Hughes.
 Schoolmaster of the Rugby School, Thomas Arnold, was responsible for reforming the British public schooling system according to notions of biblical manhood.
-The Christian manliness movement can still be observed in the Anglosphere today, and although it shares a great deal with the notions and ideals originating from the Victorian era, it is distinct and shaped by the constraints and conditions of the modern post-industrial era.
-The American evangelical community places emphasis upon Christian manliness.
+The Christian masculinity movement can still be observed in the Anglosphere today, and although it shares a great deal with the notions and ideals originating from the Victorian era, it is distinct and shaped by the constraints and conditions of the modern post-industrial era.
+The American evangelical community places emphasis upon Christian masculinity.

-Nineteenth Century Origins
+Nineteenth-century origins

-The term "Christian manliness" originated in a popular religious work written in 1867 by Reverend S.S Pugh and was used frequently by Victorian preachers to link Christian virtue with other secular notions of moral and physical prowess.
+The term Christian masculinity originated in a popular religious work written in 1867 by Reverend S. S. Pugh and was used frequently by Victorian preachers to link Christian virtue with other secular notions of moral and physical prowess.

 However, it was mostly introduced in Charles Kingsley and Thomas Hughes' novels like Alton Locke (1850) and Tom Brown’s School Days (1857).
-Kingsley was a Broad-Church priest of the Church of England, a social reformist and a novelist.
+Kingsley was a broad-church priest of the Church of England, a social reformist and a novelist.
 Thomas Hughes was a lawyer, politician and writer, most known for his novel Tom Brown’s School Days (1857).
 The novel takes place in Thomas Arnold’s Rugby School.
 These schools had for goal to produce the perfect Christian gentlemen.
 They focused on three ideas: religious and moral principles, gentlemanly conduct and intellectual ability.
 These ideas were popular during the Victorian Era during which there was a strong religious drive for higher moral standards.
-They are the basis for the concept of Christian manliness.
+They are the basis for the concept of Christian masculinity.

-Protestant Proto-Christian Manliness
+Protestant proto-Christian manliness

-Aspects of the later Christian manliness movement do appear in the writings of Protestants before the nineteenth century, but it was not until the nineteenth century that ideas became popularised, and fine-tuned in the Anglosphere.
+Aspects of the later Christian manliness movement do appear in the writings of Protestants before the nineteenth century, but it was not until the nineteenth century that ideas became popularised and fine-tuned in the Anglosphere.

-In their work, Masculinity in the Reformation Era, Scott H. Hendrix, and Susan C. Karant-Nunn "examine the ways in which sixteenth- and seventeenth-century authorities, both secular and religious, labored to turn boys and men into the Christian males they desired."
+In their work Masculinity in the Reformation Era, Scott H. Hendrix and Susan C. Karant-Nunn "examine the ways in which sixteenth- and seventeenth-century authorities, both secular and religious, labored to turn boys and men into the Christian males they desired."

 Characteristics

-The Male Body and Physical Health
+The male body and physical health

-The preservation and cultivation of the male body is an integral feature of the idea of Christian manliness, with some commenting on the parallelism, 'the body of the Christ'.
-This aspect is why it is often confused with Muscular Christianity which focuses on physical strength and athleticism specifically in sports.
+The preservation and cultivation of the male body is an integral feature of the idea of Christian manliness, with some commenting on the parallelism of "the body of the Christ".
+This aspect is why it is often confused with Muscular Christianity, which focuses on physical strength and athleticism specifically in sports.
 This idea is also very often linked to physical needs and physical drives.

-For Kingsley, physical manliness also showed “condition of psychological, moral and spiritual health.”
+For Kingsley, physical manliness also showed "condition of psychological, moral and spiritual health."
 Norman Vance writes "physical strength, courage and health are attractive, valuable and useful in themselves and in the eyes of God."